La’akea Community Mission Statement

 Who We Are

-Members: We are currently 8 adult members and one three year old child, and another parent and 3 year old child who are long term family residents.
-We hold an intention of expanding to 12 to 20 members.
-We currently have 1 trial member.
+Members: We are currently (2018) 9 adult members and two 8-year old children.
+We hold an intention of expanding to 12 to 20 full-time members.
+We now have 1 trial member.

 Permaculture: Our philosophy and practice of permaculture starts with cultivating supportive and empowering relationships among ourselves.
 We have developed systems and practices that nurture this vital component of farm life.
-We use permaculture principles and practices in stewarding of our land.
+We use permaculture principles and practices in stewarding our land.
 Reducing waste, re-using materials, composting and recycling are everyday activities.
 Although we are not fully self-sustaining, we experiment to find ways that bring us closer to this goal.
-We place high value on growing our own food and medicine.
-We offer permaculture internships several times a year and regularly host permaculture certification design courses.
-We keep ducks, chickens and sheep.
+We place a high value on growing our own food and medicine.
+We offer permaculture internships and host permaculture certification design courses.
+We keep rabbits, chickens and sheep.
 These animals help maintain our orchards, provide fertilizer for our trees, and are a source of food.
 We maintain beehives and harvest the honey.
 We catch and store rainwater for drinking and washing, and our electricity is solar powered.
-We’ve been influenced by Natural Farming methods and are focusing more on natural building techniques.
+Our practices are influenced by Natural Farming methods.
+We are focusing more on natural building techniques.

 Decision-making process: We make important, long term decisions (capital improvements, new members, changes to existing agreements) by consensus of community members.
 We delegate more detail oriented decisions to individuals or small committees.
 We value personal empowerment, trust, and accountability in our decision making process.
-A key concept of consensus is that members know and communicate their individual truth and desires, while holding the well being of the community above their personal preferences.
+A key concept of consensus is that members know and communicate their individual truth and desires, while balancing the well being of the community with their personal preferences.
+Our process meeting (see below) informs our decision-making to the extent that we reveal ourselves to each other and support each other in meeting our needs.

-Daily life: We are a group of people working together closely as a means to vibrant health, relationship vitality, and economic stability, personal and spiritual growth.
-We have a couple of meetings a week that require attendance.
-One of these meetings is a process where authenticity and self-revelation are encouraged for transparency and community support, the other is a business meeting.
+Daily life: We are a group of people working together closely as a means to vibrant health, relationship vitality, economic stability, and personal and spiritual growth.
+We hold two meetings each week that we commit to attending.
+One of these meetings is a process where we support authenticity and self-revelation for transparency and community support; the other is a business meeting.

-Families and Children: We, as a community, value children and commit to providing them with love and support.
+Families and Children: As a community, we value our child residents and guests, and commit to providing them with love and support.
 We want our children to have a community of involved, caring adults and other children.

 We can accommodate many different diets and allow for personal diet choices to change over time.

-Sexuality and Relationship: We see relationships as providing profound joy in life, as well as providing an opportunity for self-reflection and personal growth.
+Sexuality and Relationship: We believe relationships provide profound joy in life, as well as an opportunity for self-reflection and personal growth.

 We value sexuality as an important part of an individual’s life and a powerful energy that nourishes ourselves and our community.
 We support individual choices in sexual relationships, understanding that sexual relations between persons do not imply ownership.
 We do not elevate one sexual relationship model over another, but place emphasis on healthy, positive, mutually empowered relating.